Kaddakos/IP.Converter/README.md

 ```
 ./ip_converter
 ```

-If you don't have GCC installed, you can install it by following the instructions for your operating system.

 Alternatively, the code may be copied and pasted into an editor for execution, or even an online compiler such as **[onlinegdb](https://www.onlinegdb.com/online_c_compiler)**